 After that, use a piping bag and your favorite piping tip to frost the cupcakes!

-These Vegan Vanilla Berry Cupcakes are sure to be a hit at all your summer gatherings!
+These Vegan Vanilla Cupcakes with fresh berries are sure to be a hit at all your summer gatherings!

 For me, the 4th of July should always be filled with plenty of desserts, time with friends, and definitely some time out on the water relaxing.
 Growing up every year was spent at my family’s house on the lake where we’d watch fireworks on the boat.
 This year, I’ll be hanging with some friends at a local park in Seattle and I truly can’t wait for a day of good food, plenty of cupcakes, and relaxation!